nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 !!! attention "Exercise 3"
-	Research the "Alternating Bit Protocol", which uses a 1-bit sequence number to help with the problems discussed in the figures.
+	Research the "Alternating Bit Protocol", which uses a 1-bit sequence number to help with the problems discussed in the figures for error cases.

 Problems
 --------